France in Spring: Secret Spots You’ll Fall in Love With

 Eguisheim: A Fairytale Village in Alsace

-• Best time for photos: Early morning or late afternoon offers the best light and fewer people.
+- The best time for photos is early morning or late afternoon, when the light is best, and there are fewer people.

 Strasbourg: Canals and Gothic Architecture